 The O’Neill Reactor is another neoprene vest with a zippered front and two nylon straps with buckle closures.
 The straps are concealed within the jacket for style.
 What makes the Reactor a one of the best life jackets is the segmented foam core, which adds comfortable movement when you’re wearing one.
 It has expansion panels built in to tailor the fit and all of the seams are dual-stitched for durability.
 The Reactor is available in blue, black and a gray/red combo color and comes in sizes small through 3XL.

 Stearns is another company that has been making PFDs for decades, so it knows a thing or two about making one that functions as well as it fits.
-The Stearns V2 is designed for all watersports and works very well for PWC use.
+The Stearns V2 is designed for all watersports and is among the best Jet Ski lifejackets anywhere.
 It has a neoprene and Glideskin shell that makes it extremely comfortable.
 It has a sculpted V-Flex back with adjustment tabs for added mobility and better fit.
 One neat feature to this fully USCG-approved vest is that the zipper and buckle closures are to the side.
 This aides in comfort and mobility, making the front flex more than standard vests.
 The V2 comes in sizes small through 2XL.